Serving the Community of Killamarsh

 • Resident Fred Greaves was the first person in Derbyshire during World War One to be awarded a Victoria Cross and was born in Killamarsh in 1890.

 • Some well known footballers from Killamarsh are Nicky Weaver who is a goalkeeper, having had a career with Mansfield Town, Manchester City, Sheffield Wednesday and Charlton Athletic.
 Richard Hinds whom had a career with Tranmere Rovers, Hull City, Scunthorpe and Sheffield Wednesday.
 Lee Askham who played for Chesterfield F.C.
-Millie Bright is a female footballer who played for Doncaster Belles, Chelsea and England.
+Millie Bright is a footballer who has played for Doncaster Belles and currently plays for Chelsea and England, on the 31st May 2023 Millie was named as the England Captain for the world cup squad in July 2023.
+Ellie Roebuck is a goal keeper who plays for Manchester City and England and will also represented England in the 2023 world cup, she started her career at the youth level, starting at Sheffield United centre of excellence and Beighton Magpies.
+Sidney Smith, professional billiards and snooker player who was born in Killamarsh in 1908.

-• The road "Brindley Place" in Killamarsh was named after James Brindley the builder of the Chesterfield Canal which opened in 1777 and navigated through Killamarsh.
+• The road "Brindley Court" in Killamarsh was named after James Brindley the builder of the Chesterfield Canal which opened in 1777 and navigated through Killamarsh.

 • The Parish is split into four areas: Netherthorpe, Westthorpe, Upperthorpe and Churchtown.